tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 The `Response` when executed against a row as input is expected to contain "Response.status", "Response.result" and "Response.comment".
 An implementation is expected to produce the exact `Response.status`, the exact `Response.result` (ignoring order of any key-value pairs for an `Amendment` `Response`), while `Response.comment` is an example of what a comment in English might look like.

-Parameter values are specified in a `bdq:sourceAuthority` column, when more than one `sourceAuthority` is involved, then these are given separate names.
+Parameter values are specified in a `bdqval:sourceAuthority` column, when more than one `sourceAuthority` is involved, then these are given separate names.

 Dublin Core and Darwin Core term input columns are specified with the appropriate namespace abbreviation prepended (e.g., `dc:type`, `dcterms:license`, `dwc:acceptedNameUsageID`).